null

 Clarity

-The Royal Purple Diamond has an I-1 clarity.
-However, a diagonal surface graining accounts for much of the stone’s external blemishes.
+The Royal Purple Diamond has an I-1 clarity—however, diagonal surface graining accounts for much of the stone’s external blemishes.

 The Royal Purple Heart Diamond is classified under what’s known as plastically deformed type IIa diamonds.
 To better understand this, let’s briefly highlight how diamonds occur.

 The remaining 2% of natural diamonds contain no traces of nitrogen and are known as Type II diamonds.
 However, a tiny percentage {0.1%} of Type II diamonds tend to contain considerable amounts of Boron in their crystals.
 Diamonds that contain impurities of Boron generally appear blue and are known as Type IIb diamonds.
-The remaining 99.9% of all Type II diamonds contain no impurities at all, or the quantity cannot be detected.
-Such diamonds fall within the Type IIa diamonds and are generally colorless.
+The remaining 99.9% of all Type II diamonds contain no impurities, or the quantity cannot be detected.
+Such diamonds fall within Type IIa diamonds and are generally colorless.

 Fun Facts

-1. The history of the Royal Purple Heart Diamond isn’t disclosed, neither is the mine of origin.
-Also, there isn’t reliable information on the previous as well as current owners of the stone.
+1. The Royal Purple Heart Diamond’s history and mine of origin aren’t disclosed.
+Also, there isn’t reliable information on the previous and current owners of the stone.

 2. Though it has been graded, the diamond’s current price hasn’t been established.